 The holdings of the reference library and Reading Rooms, the special collections and journals can only be accessed in the Reading Rooms.
 This applies equally to those books whose condition restricts their use solely to the Reading Rooms, as well as to rare and irreplaceable books requiring special care (e.g. art prints, manuscripts, etc) and the holdings from bequest collections.

-Most of our books are presently kept in external storage facilities only accessible three days a week (Tuesdays, Thursdays, and Fridays).
+Part of our books are presently kept in an external storage facility and only accessible two days a week (Mondays and Wednesdays).
 As a result, the retrieval times may well involve a delay in providing the materials requested.

 The loan period is four weeks, and your loans can be renewed a maximum of two times provided they are not reserved by another reader.
 The Visitor Services and library are entitled to request the return of books taken out on loan.
 Fines are charged on overdue items at the rate of €0.50 for the first week per item, and €1.00 per item for every further week.
 The materials borrowed may not be passed on to third parties.
 In the case of lost or damaged items, the borrower is responsible for paying the full value of the replacement.